 Now let's look at the long answer.

 There are quite a few fossil classification systems in use today, but my favorite is the one used by Peter Larson and Kristin Donnan in their book, Bones Rock!
-They group them into two categories:
+They group them into two categories: Type I and Type II

 Type I-the remains of the dead animal or plant or the imprint left from the remains.